ABRG-Models/morphologica/README.coding.md

 How to draw 2D graphs with the ```morph::GraphVisual``` class and 3D graphs with the aid of ```morph::TriaxesVisual```.

+### Dynamic graphs and VisualModels

+How to go about updating a model to reflect new data computed by your simulation.

 ## The morph::Config class

 [morph::Config](https://github.com/ABRG-Models/morphologica/blob/main/morph/Config.h) reads and writes parameter configuration data in JSON format.
 JSON is